nagytech/parrote/README.md

 ### Logout
 Users can log out at any time using the logout button in the upper right hand corner.

-Note that after a period of inactivity (6 hours), users sessions will expire and they will officially be logged out on the next HTTP request.
+Note that after a period of inactivity (6 hours), users sessions will automatically expire and they will officially be logged out on the next HTTP request.